-MY FAVORITE AIRBNB
+MY FAVORITE AIRBNB IN SANTA CRUZ

 I stayed at this property over Thanksgiving and fell in love with the location, surrounding nature, and its peacefulness.

-It’s the best option if you’re looking for a social accommodation to meet new friends, or you’re traveling on a budget.
+It’s the best option if you’re looking for a social accommodation to meet new friends or you’re traveling on a budget.

 One of my favorite locations in Santa Cruz (right next to Twin Lakes and East Cliff Drive), the Harbor Inn is a great spot if you’re looking to stay in a quieter part of Santa Cruz, a short drive from downtown.

-As the name suggests, the hotel is close to the Santa Cruz Harbor and the beach!
+As the name suggests, the hotel is close to the Santa Cruz Harbor and the beach.
 This is a no frills place to stay, but cozy with a rustic personality at the same time.
-Make sure to grab breakfast at Aldo’s at the harbor if you stay here!
+Make sure to grab breakfast at Aldo’s at the harbor if you stay here.

 Located right in the heart of downtown Santa Cruz on Pacific Avenue, Pacific Blue Inn is an eco-friendly hotel that has the most convenient location out of any accommodation on this list.

 And even though the hotel is right in the middle of the action, it somehow still provides a calm and peaceful atmosphere for guests.

 Be ready for amazing sunsets, long walks along the cliffs, and a historical Victorian bed and breakfast-style accommodation if you stay here.

 The hotel is right across from Cowell’s Beach, rooms feature fireplaces and marble-tile bathrooms, and bicycle rentals are available at an additional cost.

 Latest posts by Mimi McFadden (see all)

-- How I Made $135 from Travel Blogging in August 2019 - August 31, 2019
+- How I Made $831 from Travel Blogging in October 2019 - November 1, 2019